Semester begins: May 6, 2019

 Relationships Come First – Nothing is more important than our relationships.
 People are more important than things.
 It is people who give care, and people who receive care.
 Furthermore, people come from all walks of life and carry with them unique backgrounds, personalities, philosophies, and perspectives.
 We regard each individual as an equal member of the human family, and therefore strive to serve each with compassion, concern, and diligence.
 We particularly value the relationship between students and their future patients.
 Additionally, self-care promotes sustainability and wellness, which ultimately influences one’s ability to care for others.
 Therefore, we advocate self-care to foster healthy and meaningful relationships.

 Innovative Culture – We are living in the midst of dramatic change.
 Not only is the medical industry changing quickly, but the educational arena as well.
 We strongly value supporting and sustaining a culture of innovation because as a result, our students and faculty are empowered to act as forward-thinking creatives, bringing unique and dynamic perspectives in their contributions to addressing the most challenging of problems.

 Growth Mindset – A fixed mindset clings to notions of innate ability and capacity, or lack thereof.
 By contrast, a growth mindset engenders the learning and progress born when persevering through challenge and failure.
 We are not completed works of varying perfection or imperfection, but products of ongoing experiential and reflective states of being.
 As such, our best days are inherently ahead of us.

-High Expectations – Yes, we are here to serve students.
+High Expectations – We are here to serve students.
 But more importantly, we are here to serve the patients whom our students will serve.
 Without high expectations, we risk compromising the education of our students, and thus ultimately the care of their patients.
 RMUoHP PA holds the standard high.
 The patient deserves nothing but our best.

 Think About the Patient – The medical world is remarkably complex.
 So many dynamics, so many considerations.
 Unfortunately, in the midst of the chaos, thinking about and doing what’s best for the patient can slip to the back burner.
 At RMUoHP PA, we keep the patient front and center.
 The patient comes first, always.